aldettinger/camel-quarkus-troubleshooting/README.md

 2022-07-08 16:10:53,933 INFO  [io.quarkus] (Shutdown thread) cq-troubleshooting-native stopped in 0.004s
 ```

+Finally, let's kill the native application and we see that a file named `recording.jfr` has been created.
-Finally, we could print the interesting events:
+We could now print the interesting events as below:

 ```
 jfr print --events 'org.aldettinger.troubleshooting.MyBean$DoItEvent' recording.jfr